 Whether it’s a hand-drawn schematic that you have to recreate or it’s a fully synchronized schematic and layout database, you are going to have to make it work.
 Do yourself a favor then and set up some boundaries.
 Document some standards for design input, and don’t accept information that doesn’t meet those standards.

 It is up to you to make sure that you understand what is being asked of you.
 Is the design ready to be worked on, or will there be changes coming down later?
 Do you have all the design data to proceed?
 You have to make sure that you have what you need in order to create a successful design.
-This is especially true when it comes to choosing the parts that will be used.
-Are your parts being selected from approved vendors?
-Do you have current library information to use in your design?
+This is especially true when it comes to choosing the that will be used.
+Are your being selected from approved vendors?
+Do you have current information to use in your design?
 You will help yourself a lot if you are prepared and organized from the start.

 Being organized before you start your design is one of the best keys to success

-Use PCB Design Software with BOM Management Tools
+Use PCB Design Software with Management Tools

-When you are starting your design work you will have a lot of part and library choices to make.
-One thing that can really help you here is to work with PCB design software that has BOM management tools built into it.
-These tools are much more than the simple BOM generators that you may be used to, they are full database management tools that allow you another point of access to your design.
+When you are starting your design work you will have a lot of part and choices to make.
+One thing that can really help you here is to work with PCB design software that has management tools built into it.
+These tools are much more than the simple generators that you may be used to, they are full database management tools that allow you another point of access to your design.

-You will also have access to libraries from the BOM management tools and the ability to work remotely as well.
-Often the well-intentioned efforts to organize the design can get swept under the rug without the ability to actually manage your parts selection.
-BOM management tools will give you this ability that we’ve needed as designers now for a long time.
+You will also have access to libraries from the management tools and the ability to work remotely as well.
+Often the well-intentioned efforts to organize the design can get swept under the rug without the ability to actually manage your selection. management tools will give you this ability that we’ve needed as designers now for a long time.

-BOM management tools like this will give you better control over your design
+management tools like this will give you better control over your design

 A Passive Attitude Won’t Work, Own Your Design